-Amit Shah dares Rahul to show provision in CAA saying citizenship will be taken away
+Amit Shah dares Rahul to show provision in CAA that 'takes away' Citizenship

 Shimla, Dec 27: Union Home Minister Amit Shah here on Friday hit out at the opposition Congress, accusing the party of misleading people over the amended Citizenship Act.